OxIonics/ionics_fits/docs/multi_x.rst

 `ionics-fits` is optimised for working with datasets with a single x-axis dimension, however it does fully support datasets with multi-dimensional y-axis data.

-:ref:`container` models can be used to extend the y-axis dimensionality of existing models in various ways.
+:ref:`transformation` models can be used to extend the y-axis dimensionality of existing models in various ways.

 Working with models with higher x-axis dimensionality presents a number of interesting